-Facial Hair Compliance Reciprocal Students Electronic Devices Emergency Preparedness
+Hairstyle Facial Hair Compliance Reciprocal Students Electronic Devices Emergency Preparedness

-Hairstyle

-Extracurricular Activity Eligibility

-Exchange of Money

-Fighting

-Threats of Violence

-Field Trips

-Fire Alarm

-Fund-Raising

-Fund Raising, cont.

-Funeral Arrangements

-Games/Gambling

-General Courtesy

-CERTIAL DISTRICT CRITICAL DISTRICT CRITICAL CLIC HIGH SCHOOL

-situations.
-Each month, the school will rehearse fire and/or lockdown drills.
-Students are expected to cooperate and be attentive to all directions during all drills and certainly all emergency situations.
-If an emergency were to occur, parents will be updated via the voicemail system, email, and social media sites.
-Due to our urban location, it is vital that parents do NOT come to the school during a school emergency.
-Family reunification will be conducted in an orderly manner with the help of emergency personnel.

-Extracurricular Activity Eligibility

-The school sets attendance and participation requirements for school activities.
-Students must attend at least four class periods in order to participate, practice or attend any school activity on that day.
-Failure to meet and maintain the standards of academics, attendance, punctuality, and discipline may affect participation in sports and activities.
-Students assigned academic or disciplinary ineligibility may not participate or practice in any school activities.
-A student assigned disciplinary ineligibility may not attend any school-sponsored activities.
+Extracurricular Activity Eligibility Extracurricular Activity Eligibility The school sets attendance and participation requirements for school activities.
+Students n Exchange of Money attend at least four class periods in order to participate, practice or attend any school activity on that day.
+Failure to meet and maintain the standards of academics, attendance, punctuality, and Fighting discipline may affect participation in sports and activities.
+Students assigned academic or disciplin- ary ineligibility may not participate or practice in any school activities.
+A student assigned disciplin- Threats of Violence ary ineligibility may not attend any school-sponsored activities.
 See page 15 for academic and pages 34-38 for disciplinary ineligibility, reinstatement, and participation policies.

-Exchange of Money

-Students are not permitted to exchange currency or to buy or sell merchandise anywhere on school property.
+Field Trips Exchange of Money Students are not permitted to exchange currency or to buy or sell merchandise anywhere on school Fire Alarm property.
 Students are not permitted to solicit money from other students anywhere on school premises without explicit approval of Assistant Principal of Student Affairs.
-Fighting and Threats of Violence Fighting, instigating a fight, or threatening others will not be tolerated.
-The first offense will result in suspension; a second offense may result in immediate expulsion.
+Fund-Raising Fighting and Threats of Violence Fighting, instigating a fight, or threatening others will not be tolerated.
+The first offense will result Fund Raising, cont. in suspension; a second offense may result in immediate expulsion.
 If threatened by another, the student should immediately inform a school official.

-Field Trips

-Students participating in a field trip or off-campus, class-related educational program are required to have parental permission and conform to the Central Catholic dress code.
-For walking tours, students may wear tennis shoes.
+Funeral Arrangements Field Trips Games/Gambling Students participating in a field trip or off-campus, class-related educational program are required to have parental permission and conform to the Central Catholic dress code.
+For walking tours, students may General Courtesy wear tennis shoes.
 Guidelines for overnight or extended school trips are on pages 32-33.

-Fire Alarm
+Fire Alarm Sounding a false fire alarm is illegal and will be subject to stern disciplinary measures including